 Start boosting conversion rates right now!
 There are many ways to engage customers, and urgency is the king among them.
 Learn how to leverage it today.

 - Adapt it to the story you are telling

-- Leverage dynamic content for even better results
+- Leverage personalisation for even better results

 Lured visitors to your landing page?
 Great!
 Now it is time to convert them to your cause.
 Whitepaper download, product purchase or enrollment, doesn't matter.
 In each case, you will fight for the attention of the user and drive him towards the goal set for him.
 It's not easy in the modern web environment, but even the basics might give you the upper hand.

 Let's talk about a simple solution you can implement on your landing page in just 8 minutes and 0 seconds — a counter.

 Firstly, you will need to create an

 id attribute to mark the container in which you want to display the counter.
 It might be on the

 <p> element for an inline solution or on